eaglesky/CodingPractices/DataStructuresReview.md

 Difference between Java HashMap and Hashtable can be found at [11].

-Java set collection are all based on corresponding map collection, according to the constructor of HashSet [12].
+Java set collections are all based on corresponding map collections, according to the constructor of HashSet [12].
 Reference:

 1. *The C++ Standard Library -- A Tutorial and Reference*, Nicolai